AdaCore/spark2014/docs/lrm/source/subprograms.rst

    * a ``global_item`` that denotes an input but not an output has a ``mode_selector`` of Input;

+     .. ifconfig:: Display_Trace_Units

+        :Trace Unit: FA 6.1.4 VR Input must only be read.

    * a ``global_item`` has a ``mode_selector`` of Output if:

-     - it denotes an output but not an input, other than the use of a discriminant or an attribute of the ``global_item`` and
+     - it denotes an output but not an input, other than the use of a discriminant or an attribute related to a property, not its value, of the ``global_item`` [examples of attributes that may be used are A'Last, A'First and A'Length; examples of attributes that are dependent on the value of the object and shall not be used are X'Old and X'Update] and

+       .. ifconfig:: Display_Trace_Units

+          :Trace Unit: FA 6.1.4 VR Output may only be updated other than the use of a discriminant or a property related to a property of the object such as A'First, A'Last or A'Length.
+It does not allow the use of attributes which are dependent on the value of the object such as X'Old or X'Update.

      - is always *fully initialized* (that is, all parts of the ``global_item`` are initialized) as a result of any successful